-Climate change is creating challenges for grazing business resulting in more variable seasons and pasture growth.The Barossa Improved Grazing Group along with Coopers of Mt Pleasant and Farmer Johns are working with producers over three years to develop a more reliable feedbase responsive to the changing climate through the Meat and Livestock’s (MLA) Producer Demonstration Site (PDS) Project.
+Climate change is creating challenges for grazing business resulting in more variable seasons and pasture growth.The Barossa Improved Grazing Group along with Coopers of Mt Pleasant and Farmer Johns have recently worked with producers over three years to develop a more reliable feedbase responsive to the changing climate through a Meat and Livestock Australia (MLA) Producer Demonstration Site (PDS) Project.

-Site have been sown at Ebenezer, with Farmer Johns and Pasture Genetics, and Eden Valley and Keyneton, with Coopers of Mount Pleasant and Heritage Seeds.
-On each site a range of different pasture types or blends have been sown.
+Site were sown at Ebenezer, with Farmer Johns and Pasture Genetics, and Eden Valley and Keyneton, with Coopers of Mount Pleasant and Heritage Seeds.
+On each site a range of different pasture types or blends were sown.
 These include perennial grasses such as the traditional phalaris and cocksfoot along with new fescue varieties along with older and newer vareties of sub clovers.
 Annual varieties including ryegrasses and forage cereals were also planted.

-Over the coming seasons BIGG will monitor the sites at least give times per year including groundcover, pasture composition, feed tests and dry matter production.
-Additional trial sites will also be sown, and producer engagement activities will be held including pasture walks, webinars and articles.
+Over the following seasons BIGG monitored the sites throughout year including groundcover, pasture composition, feed tests and dry matter production.
+Additional trial sites were also sown, and producer engagement activities were held including pasture walks, webinars and articles.

 2016 Barossa Major Pasture Demonstration Site Annual Report can be found here

 For more information, contact technical facilitator Georgie Keynes, 0409 287 261, email@example.com